Sol-DAO/solbase/README.md

-├─ ReentrancyGuard — "Gas-optimized reentrancy protection for smart contracts" ├─ MerkleProofLib — "Efficient merkle tree inclusion proof verification library" ├─ SafeCastLib — "Safe unsigned integer casting library that reverts on overflow" ├─ FixedPointMathLib — "Arithmetic library with operations for fixed-point numbers" ├─ Bytes32AddressLib — "Library for converting between addresses and bytes32 values" ├─ LibRLP — "Library for computing contract addresses from their deployer and nonce"
+├─ ReentrancyGuard — "Gas-optimized reentrancy protection for smart contracts" ├─ MerkleProofLib — "Efficient merkle tree inclusion proof verification library" ├─ SafeCastLib — "Safe unsigned integer casting library that reverts on overflow" ├─ LibERC165 — "Library used to query support of an interface declared via ERC165" ├─ FixedPointMathLib — "Arithmetic library with operations for fixed-point numbers" ├─ Bytes32AddressLib — "Library for converting between addresses and bytes32 values" ├─ LibRLP — "Library for computing contract addresses from their deployer and nonce"